-COS introduced its Transparency and Openness Promotion (TOP) guidelines for publishers in 2015; there are now over 1,000 journals implementing these guidelines (journals customize the eight modular standards, each with three levels of increasing stringency). .
+COS introduced its Transparency and Openness Promotion (TOP) guidelines for publishers in 2015; there are now over 1,000 journals implementing these guidelines (journals customize the eight modular standards, each with three levels of increasing stringency).
+Evaluating journal policies based on this

+framework is now being conducted through the TOP Factor, a resource to rate and compare policies

+across journals, fields, and publishers.
 COS is also seeing increasing journal uptake of its Open Science badges which aim to incentivize researchers to share data, materials, or to preregister – around 220 journals are now using the badges.

 Also of interest is the role of registered reports in culture change.
 Dr Mellor cited a recent study which estimated the difference between the incidences of null findings in registered reports and that in the wider literature (a difference that can be interpreted as an estimate of the “dark data problem.”).
 Of the n = 296 hypotheses from registered reports analyzed, 60.5% were not supported by the experimental data; in stark contrast to around 12% of null findings in the wider traditional literature.
 By offering a path to publication of well-designed and adequately powered studies irrespective of null findings, the adoption of registered reports can help shift research culture towards greater transparency and rigor.